bashfulrobot/nixos/README.md

 WIP, forever.

+## Notes

+### Espanso

+The Espanso service is funny.
+At times the service will not start after an update.
+The fix "seems" to be:

+- `upgrade` the system
+- unregister the espanso service with `espanso service unregister`
+- `reboot`, and let the `services.espanso.enable = true;` in my config start the service.

 ## TODO

 - I still don't like my structure
 - I send to follow KISS, but I am likely only scratching the surface in nix.